Bishari tribe: Economy

 The Bishari are traditionally nomadic people, working in husbandry of camels, sheep, and goats in the southern part of the Eastern Desert.
 This area is largely unexplored.
 Of all the tribes in the area, they live in the more remote areas.
 The Bishari and the Bishari Qamhatab, believed to be ancient Bishari, have traded agricultural commodities with other people since ancient times.

 Religion

 The Bishari are mostly Sunni Muslims.
 In the 10th century CE, the Muslim geographer Al-Maqdisi wrote that the Bishari were Christians.
 Throughout their history, the Bishari tribes have practised numerous different religions, including varieties of paganism, then Christianity and now Islam.
-Although they are recognised as Muslims, Islam is not deep rooted in the culture.
+Although they are recognised as Muslims, Islam is not deeply rooted in the culture.
 Often of equal importance are traditional beliefs.
 Many continue to fear the influence of jinn, or bad spirits, which they believe are all around and cause sickness and disputes between neighbours.